zeroDivZero/notes-excel/notes/PivotTable/3_grouping.md

 # GROUPING

-To further group rows, select 1st col cells to group, then **PivotTable &rarr; Group Selection**.
+To further group rows, select 1st column cells to group, then **PivotTable &rarr; Group Selection**.

 If cells are dates, can **Group Field**.